luismsgomes/pseq/README.rst

 Usage
 -----

-Currently, the only documentation available are two usage examples.
+Currently, the only documentation available is the example code provided in ``examples/mpseq-core-example.py``.

-See ``examples/mpseq-core-example.py`` for the simplest scenario: processing a single sequence of a single type.

-See ``examples/mpseq-poly-example.py`` for an example of processing multiple sequences of different types.

 License
 -------